nikvoronin/Xm4Battery/README.md

 - ByFriendlyName - exact a friendly name.
 - ByDeviceId - exact a device id, like `{GUID} pid`.
-- LikeFriendlyName - a part of a friendly name.
+- FindByFriendlyName - a part of a friendly name.
 Returns a list of founded devices `IEnumerable<PnpEntity>` or empty list otherwise.
+- FindByNameForExactClass - same as `FindByFriendlyName` but with exact class name equality.
 - EntityOrNone - a `where` part of WQL request to retrieve exact a single device only.
 - EntitiesOrNone - a `where` part of WQL request to retrieve zero, one or several devices at once.